Upper bounds for the entropy in the cusp for one-parameter diagonal flows on $SL_{d}(\mathbb{R})/SL_{d}(\mathbb{Z})$: Bounding entropy for maximal parabolic subgroups

+Such $s$ certainly exists since, due to Lemma~\ref{lemma:3.15}.
+Therefore, it follows that the edge connecting $\iota(\tau^{s})$ and $\iota(\tau^{s+1})$ (alternatively a single point, if the two points are equal) intersects the $\psi_{k}=0$ axis.
+Then it follows from Proposition~\ref{proposition:2.1} and Corollary~\ref{corollary:2.4}, combined with Corollary~\ref{cor:3.14} and Remark~\ref{remark:3.3} (item~\ref{item:3.3_2}), that

-so it follows that $k\leq s\leq \dtt-k$.
-Let us compute the right hand side of Equation~\eqref{eq:3.6}, using the explicit form for $\tau^{s}$ as in Remark~\ref{remark:2.11}.
+for $\phi_k=C_{k}\psi_{k}$, where $C_{k}=\frac{k(\dtt-k)}{\dtt}s$.
+Let us compute the right hand side of Equation~\eqref{eq:3.6}, using the explicit form for $\tau^{s}$ as in Equations~\eqref{eq:3.55N} and~\eqref{eq:3.6N}.
 For simplicity of notation, let $m_k=s-k+1$.
 Then $\tau^{s}_{j}=m_{k}+2(j-1)$ for all $1\leq j\leq k$.
-We first compute the entropy on the Levi subgroup, using Lemma~\ref{lemma:8.4}: and then on the unipotent radical
+We first compute the entropy on the Levi subgroup, using Lemma~\ref{lemma:levi_computation}: Let us now compute the entropy of $\att^{\tau^{s}}$ on the unipotent radical using the sets $P_{i}$ and $N_{j}$ as defined in Lemma~\ref{lemma:3.3N}.
+It is not difficult to write down the sets $P_{i}$ and $N_{j}$ explicitly and compute their sizes.
+For example, for any $1\leq i\leq k$ we have